twentyideas/20iLib/packages/heroku-deploy-node/README.md

     ],
     buildFiles: () => [
         path.resolve(__dirname, "./backend/package.json"),
-        { src: path.resolve(__dirname, "./backend/my-file.txt"), dest: "" } // goes to the root of the build
+        { src: path.resolve(__dirname, "./backend/my-file.txt"), dest: "" } // goes to the root of the build as my-file.txt
     ],

     // optional.
 Provide this if you want this function to update versions